belliveausco/sbelliveauIMDB/README.md

 , top_250_tv_show_rankings.py, top_250_tv_shows.py, top_250_movies.py, graph_presentation.py, top_250_movies_and_most_popular.py
 , top_250_tv_and_most_popular.py.
 NOTE: Must run main.py to run guiwindow.py

+LOOK AT GUI DETAILED MANUAL TEST for information regarding expected experience for user using this graphical user inteface

 a brief description of what is missing from the project (if anything) Fucntion that allows user to see ratings if selecting a column attempted to do this with seperate textbox but ran into many errors so I included them as their own button/window/function.
 '''